ZupIT/docs-charles/content/en/Reference/Circles.md

 ![Overview of CVS importation](/docs-charles/image%20%284%29.png)

 This way allows you to extract from an external client’s IDs base, a specific profile and import them directly on Charles.
-When a .csv file is imported and if it contains some empty lines, it will occur an importation error, because empty segments are not allowed.
+When a **.csv** file is imported and if it contains some empty lines, it will occur an importation error, because empty segments are not allowed.

 {{% alert color="warning" %}}
 OR is the only logic operator supported on this segmentation.
 {{% /alert %}}

-### How to get **my circle's identifier**?  <a id="como-obter-o-identificador-do-meu-workspace"></a>
+### **How to get my circle's identifier?**

 Once your circle is created, even without the configuration, it already has a single identifier.